-Honda says Florida crash death could be linked to Takata inflator
+Honda says Florida crash death may be linked to Takata air bag inflator

 (Reuters) - Honda Motor Co said on Thursday that a Takata airbag inflator ruptured in car crash last week in Florida, in what could be the 19th death worldwide linked to faulty airbags recalled as part of the largest automotive safety campaign in history.

 The Japanese automaker said the driver of a 2002 Honda Accord was killed in Holiday, Florida, after the inflator ruptured.
 An official cause of death has not been announced.

-Last week, authorities in Australia said the death of a Sydney man earlier this month that police said was likely the result of a faulty Takata airbag inflator.
+Last week, authorities in Australia said the death of a Sydney man earlier this month was likely the result of a faulty Takata airbag inflator.

-At least 18 deaths and 180 injuries worldwide are now tied to the defect that led Takata Corp to file for bankruptcy protection last month.
+At least 18 deaths and 180 injuries worldwide have been tied to the defect that led Takata Corp to file for bankruptcy protection last month.
 Takata inflators can explode with excessive force, unleashing metal shrapnel inside cars and trucks.

 Last week's crash involved a 34-year-old woman who died around 6:40 p.m. on Wednesday in a head-on collision near St. Petersburg when a 19-year-old driving a 1999 Pontiac Firebird turned into her path, according to local media reports.